FilmonK/Metabase_Supabase_Integration/README.md

 <br>

 7. Handling Secrets
 If your function depends on environment variables or secrets, such as PROJECT_URL or ESPN_S2, step 6 may fail without them properly set up.
-Supabase provides a straightforward way to manage these secrets.
+Supabase provides a way to manage secrets in:
+**Project Settings → Edge Functions → Edge Function Secrets Management**

 <img width="600" alt="localsecrets" src="https://github.com/user-attachments/assets/be0f0e4e-77ea-4a92-8943-409b9b1c092b" />

 <br>